zextras/tech-doc/source/carbonio/install/scenarios/scenario-fullredundant.rst

 * Node 12: Docs and Editor, Preview
 * Node 13: Video Server & Video Recording
 * Node 14: Video Server & Video Recording

+.. hint:: To reduce the number of the VMs or IP addresses required by this scenario, you can use the same VM for example for one of the proxies and one of the |vs|, provided that the resources assigned to that VM suffices to accommodate both services.

 .. _scenario-rd-network: